Documentation

 Placeholder custom tone

-Only available if the Placeholder colors option is set to Custom tone.
+Custom tone.
 Allows you to pick a color to show while images are loading.

 Hover contents